-Action by Parent / Caregiver
+Action by Parent / Carer

-To support < Student first name > in meeting the course requirements, we request that you discuss this matter with < Student first name > and encourage and support him to carry out the required actions.
-If you have any questions about this matter, please contact < Insert contact details >.
+To support <Student first name> in meeting the course requirements, we request that you discuss this matter with <Student first name> and encourage and support them to carry out the required actions.
+If you have any questions about this matter, please contact <Insert contact details>.

-Please complete the acknowledgement on the e next page and return it to the College Reception.
-Please feel fre ee to add additional comme ents if you wish l.
+Please complete the acknowledgement on the next page and return it to the College Reception (or scan and email).
+Please feel free to add additional comments if you wish.